Engage & communicate with your staff during change

 - Head to the Fair Work Ombudsman’s website to find out about employee entitlements:

-- Read the Victorian Public Sector Commission’s What does good communication mean during organisational change?
+- Read the Victorian Public Sector Commission’s sourcebook on Organisational change

 - Check out our article on How to deal with change in your business or industry.